 Then make a school clothes shopping list and pick a time to shop.

-My mom used to take all of us to the store and try to shop for three girls and one boy at once.
+My mom used to take all four of us to the store to shop for three girls and one boy at once.
 My brother would get so bored he would hide in clothes racks.
 And all of us grew impatient waiting for our turn.
 She eventually started taking us one by one.
-So, take a lesson from my mom and plan shopping dates with your kids.
+So, take a lesson from my mom and plan clothes shopping dates with your kids.

 Get the Bathroom Ready for School Mornings

 I like to create what I call the daily basket.
 Each child (and parent) would have a basket for their toothbrush, toothpaste, comb/brush, hair products, deodorant for older kids and adults, styling tools, and anything else each person needs to get ready in the morning.

 I personally use and recommend these handled baskets from Dollar Tree.
 They’re easy to transport and you can assign a different color to each family member.

 How to Get Organized for Back to School

 With your entire checklist in mind, start with the first day of school, then count back on the calendar to allow time for everything you need to do.
 Leave some margin time so that you’re not busy with preparations up until the last minute.
 (Everyone in the house will feel that stress.)

 I highly recommend using the Cozi app to help you plan.
 You can use it to create shopping lists for clothes, school supplies and grocery items, then assign those tasks to a day on the Cozi app’s Back to School Planner.
 Keep track of your to-dos with the Cozi app calendar which integrates with Google, Apple and Outlook.